by Brian Tomasik

 In contrast, it may be that some humane moralists who think wild animals are net happy would support the dissemination of wilderness to other worlds.
 If so, then the general principle from before that humane moralism is safer than deep ecology would be turned on its head.

 Of course, the ideology most likely to cause harm to wild animals would be a life-maximizing view, according to which humanity's destiny is to propagate organic biology far and wide.
-I find this stance troubling, though I recognize that rather than demonizing it, we should strive to compromise with those who feel this way and explore whether rational argument can elicit humane sympathies from underneath this life-propagating mission.
+I find this stance troubling, though I recognize that rather than demonizing it, we should strive to compromise with those who feel this way and explore whether rational argument can elicit humane sympathies from such people.
 In addition, there may be win-win solutions, such as if our descendants invent ecosystems in which the animals are motivated by gradients of bliss.

 Biological terraforming would probably take at least thousands of years, while the rise of digital superintelligence seems likely to take only hundreds of years, so maybe terraforming is not a big concern, since by the time it's possible, it'll be obsolete.
 But nature simulations, both for science and intrinsic value, might occur at large scale indefinitely.
 It's not obvious if environmentalism is good or bad on the issue of simulations; it depends a lot on what kind of environmentalism we're talking about.
 Generic "nature lovers" who get backyard birdfeeders and walk through national parks might be bad, since they might want to create rich virtual realities in which to view nature.
 In contrast, hard-core "technology should cease" adherents would probably oppose simulations.

 Animal welfare vs. animal rights